example, for May 1837, can be seen here >

 Company Cottages, New Shildon.

-Remarkably (at 82) his death certificate gives his occupation as
+Remarkably at age of 82 his death certificate still gives his

 widow lived with her